Anti-urbanism: Dictatorship

-Hostility concerning the city and the defense of the rural formed part of official propaganda of the fascist regimes of Fascist Italy, Nazi Germany, and Vichy France, in the years 1930–1945, but equally decades later in the Khmer Rouge regime.
+Hostility concerning the city and the defense of the rural formed part of official propaganda of the fascist regimes of Fascist Italy, Nazi Germany, and Vichy France, in the years 1930–1945, which decades later on 17 April 1975, the Khmer Rouge under the new regime of governing organization Angkar immediately and forcibly evacuated the urban populations of Cambodia, including the capital city, Phnom Penh, following the conclustion of a five-year civil war that led to the establishment as "Democratic Kampuchea" as its constitution on 5 January 1976.
 The politicization of anti-urbanism in its most severe form, can bring about, beyond ignorance of the city, a destruction of all things urban.

 In the Nazi regime, the city was seen as a traitor to the nation and a cause of the downfall of man, and of the Aryan race in particular.
+Before the war, demolitions in Berlin partly cleared the way for Germania (city) the grand new world capital though the work was interrupted by war.
 Following the war, the ruins were to be razed, and the country reconstructed in a manner favorable to the countryside.
+Generalplan Ost, in contrast, called for converting Poland into Germany's breadbasket.

 The Vichy regime expected that after the war France would abandon industry and become an agricultural country again.
 Pétain's idea was to "re-root" the French people in French soil.

 For the Khmer Rouge, the city was a western construction and a menace to the traditional values of Cambodian society.
 The Khmer peasants, the sole keepers of true Cambodian values, were to struggle against the city and for de-urbanization.
 This anti-urbanist program would compel the city-dwellers to return to a culture of the earth, working alongside peasants for the greatness of the Cambodian nation.

 Anti-urbanism in culture

 In literature

 Oliver Twist by Charles Dickens abounds with apocalyptic descriptions of the Victorian city.
 Dickens describes a city where men have lost their humanity.
 The poor Oliver Twist must survive in a hostile urban world rife with banditry, violence, prostitution, and delinquency.

+The works of the French writer Jean Giono contain anti-urban themes, most explicitly in the 1937 book Les Vraies Richesses.